• Skip to primary navigation

 • Tweet

 Creamy Turkish lentil soup, Mercimek çorbası is a popular soup in Turkish cuisine.
-This soup can easily be made at home with few ingredients and in less than 30 minutes and it is full of richness and authentic flavor.
+This soup can easily be made at home with few ingredients and in less than 30 minutes.
+Vegan, gluten free and full of authentic flavors

 Next time, try this Instant pot potato soup.